algosup/2023-2024-project-4-sportshield-team-6/documents/quality-assurance/test-cases.md

 - Test case ID: 6
 - Test case name: Test battery performance
-- Test case description: This test case evaluates the battery life, charging, and discharging behavior.
+- Test case description: This test case evaluates the battery life.
 - Test steps:
     1. Evaluate battery life under different usage scenarios.
-    2. Test battery charging and discharging behavior.
 - Expected result: The battery should perform as expected in terms of life, charging, and discharging behavior, so it should last for 7 days, considering 6 hours activation mode + 18 hours in stand-by (not activated) mode per day, as well as cold conditions.
 - Actual result: [To be filled]
 - Status: Pending testing